 - Thick muddy trails

-Sandy surfaces offer plenty of slippages and it’s 100% safe to engage you 4WD in this environment.
+Sandy surfaces and dunes offer plenty of slippages and it’s 100% safe to engage your 4WD in this environment.
 Remember, sand is a high-resistance surface, and using momentum is key to successful sand driving.
-Turning and reversing is all perfectly fine for sand driving.
+Turning and reversing are all perfectly fine for sand driving.

-When four-wheeling on soft thick sand or attempting to climb out a steep sand dune, you want to make sure your tire pressures are deflated to at least 1.2 bar.
+When four-wheeling on soft thick sand or attempting to climb out a steep sand dune, you want to make sure your tire pressures are deflated to 1.6 bar.
 You could go even lower but that is a good starting point.
 This is one of the first things you should do before you even engage 4WD.

 There is nothing more fun to do than drive off-road in the mud.
 All rules go out the window and it’s free for all where I’m concerned.
 You engage your four-wheel drive and you have a blast.
 Keep the momentum up, similar to when driving in sandy conditions, and increase your revs.
 Correct AT (All-Terrain) or MT (Mud Terrain) tires are essential to enjoying a successful mudding experience.